 - If required is not checked for a form, the subject will appear in the report with empty columns if the given form does not exist for the subject.
 If required is checked for a form and the form does not exist, the subject will not appear in the report.

-- The user relate one form to another and use the Days Before and Days After to select which forms are related.
+- The user relates one form to another and uses the Days Before and Days After to select which forms are related.